 Again, scare tactics are a great way to start tackling a pigeon problem.
 That said, it’s important to remember that, while pigeons are not known for being terribly bright, they are smart enough to learn that the scare tactic you’ve had by their favorite food source for three months is not actually a threat.
 To avoid this, it’s important to change your tactics often, try different products, and move things around regularly to keep the pigeons away.

-3) Get Rid of Pigeons with Repellent Gels and Aromatics
+3) Solve Bird Problems with Pigeon Repellent Gels and Aromatics

 Sensory deterrents are extremely popular for their ease of use and quick effects.
 Gels and aromatic pigeon repellents take advantage of the bird’s senses to keep pigeons away from the area.
 If you have seasonal bird problems, these repellents are the ideal fit for your bird control plan.
 Install, replace, remove and store.
 It’s as easy as that.